-Job didn’t stir.
-The silence in the room meant that Zophar had finished thrusting his knife in and now waited to listen to Job’s response like so much blood gushing from his heart.
+The silence that followed meant that Zophar had finished thrusting his knife in and awaited Job’s response.

 “Light a lamp,” Job said.
 There’s fire on the hearth.”

 One of the men fumbled around in the dark until he grasped a lamp Job always kept near his bed.
 He felt his way through an opening in the cloth that separated Job’s bedchambers from his hearth.
 The lamplight threw a distorted silhouette through the thin fibers of the fabric.
 Eliphaz’s facial features flickered grotesquely as he entered the room and set the lamp on its stand.

 Job was still lying flat on his back, naked and exposed, without shame and without concern.

 Zophar and Eliphaz sat on the floor in silence.

 “Zophar of Naamath, listen carefully without interruption,” Job began.
 “Eliphaz, you too.
 After I finish, you can all carry on with your incessant mockery outside.

 “My complaining has nothing to do with you or any man.
 Look at me in horror.
 Look at the condition of my wretched body and try not to cover your mouth in disgust.
 Even I shudder with fright when I see my reflection.
 Is it any wonder that my soul is racked with sorrow?